Ken Goodwin (comedian): Marriages

-Ken married his first wife, Pat Earith in 1956.
-When she fell ill in 1974, Goodwin abandoned his career to care for her until her death in 1977.
+Goodwin married his first wife, Pat Earith in 1956.
+When she fell ill in 1974, he abandoned his career to care for her until her death in 1977.
 They had been married for 21 years.
 His second marriage was to singer and dancer Vicki Lane until his death in 2012.

 Death

-He died on 18 February 2012 of Alzheimer's disease in a home in Rhos-on-Sea, North Wales having lived in nearby Llandudno since his retirement.
+Goodwin died on 18 February 2012 of Alzheimer's disease in a home in Rhos-on-Sea, North Wales having lived in nearby Llandudno since his retirement.